nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 title: The racial wealth gap has big implications for public health
 date: 2023-03-20T13:11:44-04:00
 draft: false
-seo_title: "How sanitation service, trash, and rats affect our lives and our health"
+seo_title: "How the racial wealth gap affects health"
-seo_description: "A data story on the state of our neighborhoods, and what it takes to build safe, clean neighborhoods."
+seo_description: "A data story about how the racial wealth gap affects health"
 tags:
-categories: ["transportation","social","pests"]
+categories: ["social"]
-keywords: ["trash","garbage","sanitation","rats","pests","justice","inequalities","inequitites"]
+keywords: ["racial wealth gap","health equity","inequalities","inequities"]
 image: ds-povasthma.jpg
 photocredit: "Michael Appleton/Mayoral Photography Office"
 ---

-To do:

-- Fill out front matter
-- Replace header image
-- Link to visual abstract as thumbnail/expand
-- Add accordion / open and close narrow divs
-- Simplify text further

 Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal.
 This unequal distribution appears among socially identified racial groups, a concept called the Racial Wealth Gap.
 There is a particularly wide divide between wealth held by White families and Black families.
 The Racial Wealth Gap has major implications for public health, as a large and growing body of research reveals that wealth is consistently correlated with health outcomes.
 Effective solutions to racial inequities in wealth and health must address challenges at the individual, household, community, and systems levels.